Bangladesh Air Force: UN mission deployment

-More than 600+ BAF personnel, including officers and airmen, and 10 BAF helicopters are currently deployed to various UN missions.
+More than 600 BAF personnel, including officers and airmen, and 10 BAF helicopters are currently deployed to various UN missions.
 Another C-130 transport aircraft is providing support to a UN mission in Africa.
 With the deployment of C-130 aircraft and its personnel, Bangladesh became the largest troop-contributing country on UN peacekeeping missions.

 Chief of Air Staff

-Bangladesh Air Force is headed by an air officer and he is in the rank of air chief marshal.
-In 1972, this chief of air staff which is abbreviated as coas was created (in April 1972), and the first air chief was A. K. Khandker whose rank was air vice marshal, all air chiefs till Fakhrul Azam (served as air chief from 2002 to 2007) was air vice marshals, Shah Mohammad Ziaur Rahman was the first air chief who served in this post in the rank of air marshal from 2007 to 2012.
-Abu Esrar (served as air chief from 2015 to 2018) was the first person who served as air chief in the rank of air chief marshal and since him all air chiefs are air chief marshals.
+The Bangladesh Air Force is headed by an air officer, and he is in the rank of air chief marshal.
+In 1972, this chief of air staff (COAS) was created (in April 1972), and the first air chief was A. K. Khandker, whose rank was air vice marshal.
+All air chiefs till Fakhrul Azam (served as air chief from 2002 to 2007) were air vice marshals; Shah Mohammad Ziaur Rahman was the first air chief who served in this post in the rank of air marshal from 2007 to 2012.
+Abu Esrar (served as air chief from 2015 to 2018) was the first person who served as air chief in the rank of air chief marshal.
+Since then, all air chiefs have been air chief marshals.

 Organisation

-According to the Constitution of Bangladesh, the President of Bangladesh acts as the civilian commander-in-chief, and the Chief of Air Staff (COAS), by statute a four-star air officer (air chief marshal), commands the Air Force.
+According to the Constitution of Bangladesh, the president of Bangladesh acts as the civilian commander-in-chief, and the Chief of Air Staff (COAS), by statute a four-star air officer (air chief marshal), commands the Air Force.
 The Bangladesh Air Force is currently commanded by Air Chief Marshal Hasan Mahmood Khan.

 The Bangladesh Air Force (BAF) has its headquarters at Dhaka Cantonment.
-HQ has 4 branches: Operations & Training (Ops. & Trng.), Administration (Admin.), Maintenance (Mte.) and Plannings (Plans).
-Each branch is headed by officers who are considered as principal staff officer (PSO) and known as assistant chief of air staff, e.g. ACAS (Ops & Trng).
-Under each PSO there are various directorates headed by directors of air commodore rank.
+HQ has 4 branches: Operations & Training (Ops. & Trng.), Administration (Admin.), Maintenance (Mte.), and Plannings (Plans).
+Each branch is headed by officers who are considered principal staff officer (PSO) and known as assistant chief of air staff, e.g., ACAS (Ops & Trng).
+Under each PSO, there are various directorates headed by directors of air commodore rank.
 Under each director, there are deputy directors (DD) headed by group captain and staff officers (SO) with the rank of wing commander and below.